iDogeTeam/DogePanelwith5.4/README.md

 - Optimize
   - `php artisan optimize`

-- Set up Daily Jobs For Laravel
+- Set up Cron For Laravel Schedule
 Add the following Command to your cron.
 Change the path accordingly!
   - `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1`